aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/handle-uncompressed-image-stream-object-psd/_index.md

 Before we dive into code, verify that you have the following:

 - **Java Development Kit (JDK)** – JDK 8 or later installed.
 - **Aspose.PSD for Java** – Download the latest JAR from the official release page: [Aspose.PSD Java download](https://releases.aspose.com/psd/java/).
-You can also access it via [this link](https://releases.aspose.com/psd/java/) or the [release page](https://releases.aspose.com/psd/java/).
-For other Aspose products, click [here](https://releases.aspose.com/).
+You can also access it via the [Aspose.PSD Java releases page](https://releases.aspose.com/psd/java/) or the [Aspose.PSD Java release page](https://releases.aspose.com/psd/java/).
+For other Aspose products, see the [Aspose product downloads page](https://releases.aspose.com/).
 - **IDE** – IntelliJ IDEA, Eclipse, or any Java‑compatible editor.
 - **Basic Java knowledge** – Familiarity with classes, methods, and exception handling.